Tile layers are useful when you need to expose a map or layer on the web for the visualization of relatively static data.

 The basemaps that ArcGIS Online provides are tile layers that give immediate geographic context for your operational layers.
 For example, you can include a basemap with tiles of streets in your map to provide a visual reference for the street signs in a feature layer that is also in the map.
 The basemaps included with ArcGIS Online are designed for fast and simple access by web maps, web apps, ArcGIS, and nearly any mapping software application.

 Tile layers come in various formats based on the original source data.
-Tile layers can be stored as prerendered raster tiles or as vector tiles.
+Tile layers can be stored as prerendered raster tiles, vector tiles, or 3D tiles.
 Both raster and vector tiles are designed to provide high-performance and high-scalability delivery of map data for visualization purposes.
+3D tiles layers provide high-performance visualization of scene data.

 Raster tile layer